EliNygard/EliNygard/README.md

 ## Hi, I'm Eli Nygård

+I am currently studying Frontend Development at Noroff Higher Vocational College in Norway where I will gradtuate June 2025.

 <!--
 **EliNygard/EliNygard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.